County Dublin: Population

-As of the 2016 census, the population of Dublin was 1,345,402, a 5.7% increase since the 2011 Census.
-The county's population first surpassed 1 million in 1981, and is projected to reach between 1.5 million and 1.7 million by 2031.
+As of the 2022 census, the population of Dublin was 1,458,154, an 8.4% increase since the 2016 Census.
+The county's population first surpassed 1 million in 1981, and is projected to reach 1.8 million by 2036.

 Dublin is Ireland's most populous county, a position it has held since the 1926 Census, when it overtook County Antrim.
-As of 2016, County Dublin has over twice the population of County Antrim and two and a half times the population of County Cork.
-Approximately 20.5% of Ireland's population lives within County Dublin (27% if only the Republic of Ireland is counted).
-Additionally, Dublin has more people than the combined populations of Ireland's 16 smallest counties.
+As of 2022, County Dublin has over twice the population of County Antrim and two and a half times the population of County Cork.
+Approximately 21% of Ireland's population lives within County Dublin, 28% if only the Republic of Ireland is counted.
+Dublin has more people than the combined populations of Ireland's 16 smallest counties.

 With an area of just 922 km2, Dublin is by far the most densely populated county in Ireland.
-The population density of the county is 1,459 people per square kilometre - nearly 7 times higher than Ireland's second most densely populated county, County Down in Northern Ireland.
+The population density of the county is 1,582 people per square kilometre – over 7 times higher than Ireland's second most densely populated county, County Down in Northern Ireland.

 During the Celtic Tiger period, a large number of Dublin natives (Dubliners) moved to the rapidly expanding commuter towns in the adjoining counties.
-As of 2016, approximately 25.8% (305,996) of Dubliners were living outside of County Dublin.
-People born within Dublin account for 28% of the population of Meath, 31% of Kildare and 35% of Wicklow.
-There are 880,457 Dublin natives living within the county, accounting for 66.8% of the population.
-People born in other Irish counties living within Dublin account for roughly 12.4% of the population.
+As of 2022, approximately 27.2% (345,446) of Dubliners were living outside of County Dublin.
+People born within Dublin account for 28% of the population of Meath, 32% of Kildare, and 37% of Wicklow.
+There are 922,744 Dublin natives living within the county, accounting for 63.3% of the population.
+People born in other Irish counties living within Dublin account for roughly 11% of the population.

-Between 2011 and 2016, international migration produced a net increase of 25,261 people.
-Dublin has the highest proportion of international residents of any county in Ireland, with around 21% of the county's population being born outside of the Republic of Ireland.
+Between 2016 and 2022, international migration produced a net increase of 88,300 people.
+Dublin has the highest proportion of international residents of any county in Ireland, with around 25% of the county's population being born outside of the Republic of Ireland.

-As of the 2016 census, 6.8 percent of the county's population was reported as younger than 5 years old, 25.2 percent were between 5 and 25, 55.8 percent were between 25 and 65, and 12.2 percent of the population was older than 65.
-Of this latter group, 18,276 people (1.4 percent) were over the age of 80.
-The population was evenly split between females (50.14 percent) and males (49.86 percent).
+As of the 2022 census, 5.6 percent of the county's population was reported as younger than 5 years old, 25.7 percent were between 5 and 25, 55.3 percent were between 25 and 65, and 13.4 percent of the population was older than 65.
+Of this latter group, 48,865 people (3.4 percent) were over the age of 80, more than doubling since 2016.
+Across all age groups, there were slightly more females (51.06 percent) than males (48.94 percent).

-In 2019, there were 17,682 births within the county, and the average age of a first time mother was 31.
+In 2021, there were 16,596 births within the county.
+The average age of a first time mother was 31.9.